 Your mouth is a window into the health of the body.
-Specific dental care can help treat orofacial pain, TMD, airway issues and play a key role in improving your overall health.
+Specific dental care treatments can help treat orofacial pain, TMD, airway issues and more.
+They can even play a key role in improving your overall health.
+Our approach to providing TMD relief is thorough.
+Determining the cause and effect relationship is key to identifying the problem and the treatment.

 TMD and Airway issues